About Optima Neuroscience

 Optima‘s IdentEvent was designed to improve the diagnosis and management of patients with seizure disorders.
 The software is an EEG review application with highly accurate seizure detection that allows neurologists and EEG technicians with specialized training in EEG interpretation to more efficiently reach diagnostic conclusions.
 Due to the high incidence of epilepsy (nearly 1% of the population) and the relatively low availability of sub-specialists trained in the art of EEG, automated analysis tools are in high demand.

 In addition to IdentEvent, Optima is currently developing the CereScopeTM Brain Function Monitor.
-The CereScope is designed to provide rapid, simplified and accurate brain function monitoring in critical care settings such as intensive care units and emergency rooms.
-This research is supported by an NIH SBIR Phase II grant awarded in September 2011.
+CereScope is designed to provide rapid, simplified and accurate brain function monitoring in critical care settings such as intensive care units and emergency rooms.
+This research has been primarily supported by SBIR grants (Phase I, II, and IIB) awarded by the National Institute of Neurological Disorders and Stroke.